-Make sure you don’t add a lot of food coloring, or it will alter the macaron shells, by making them too wet.
+Make sure you don’t add a lot of food coloring, or it will mix in with the white batter making the shells red, or it will make the shells crack because it will make them too wet.

 After brushing the lines on the bag, pour the macaron batter in.
 Then pipe the macarons on the baking sheets.